 If anyone could write the rule book on how to launch a makeup line flawlessly, it’s Rihanna, who introduced her Fenty Beauty collection in 2017.
 From her inclusive shade range to her, quite frankly, insane pigment payoff, she’s done everything right from day one, and the passion she has for her makeup brand is entirely palpable.
 In fact, Rihanna even takes time out of her busy schedule to film beauty tutorials.
 The kind that makes you want to buy every single Fenty product because they look so damn good on her.

 But it’s not just the makeup we’re looking at.
-Every one of Rihanna’s videos is a mesmerising, ASMR-like demonstration of her incredible makeup skills.
+Every one of Rihanna’s videos is a mesmerizing, ASMR-like demonstration of her incredible makeup skills.
 Seriously, her talents are endless.
 So in an ode to Rihanna, her Tutorial Tuesdays and her ability to draw on the most effortless flicks (you’ll see), we’ve rounded up the four most useful pieces of advice she’s bestowed upon us.
-Keep scrolling for more.

 1. How to Conquer Contour

 To follow her advice, use your fingers to feel exactly where your unique bone structure naturally dips (usually below the cheekbones and around the temples).
 This is where your contour should go.
-Then, use a cream stick, like Fenty Beauty Match Stix Matte Skin Stick (£21), to swipe the colour on.
+Then, use a cream stick, like Fenty Beauty Match Stix Matte Skin Stick ($25), to swipe the color on.
 It’s quick, simple, and the creamy formula makes it easier to blend away mistakes.

 2. How to Highlight Your Ears